-If you’re planning a multi-day hike carrying all your kit, you’ll need a rucksack that is big enough to pack it all into, tough enough to endure the inevitable abuse that comes with outdoor use, and comfortable enough to walk with all day.
-Here are five top tips to think about when packing for your next expedition.
+If you’re planning a multi-day hike carrying all your kit, you’ll need an expedition rucksack that is big enough to pack it all into, tough enough to endure the inevitable abuse that comes with outdoor use, and comfortable enough to walk with all day.
+Here are five top tips to think about when packing your expedition rucksack.

 1. Centre of gravity